 2. Write Compelling Headlines

 As humans, we’re shallow.
-We judge a book by it’s cover and a blog post by it’s title.
+We judge a book by its cover and a blog post by its title.

-3. Add Subheadings to break the page
+3. Add Subheadings and Shorter Paragraphs to Break up the Page

 Anything you can do to make it easy on the user’s eyes is going to help them read your blog post (and take the action that you want them to).